Anonymous-X123/StaR-FLAiR/README.md

-# Spectral and Freezing-Based Enhancements for Randomized Neural Networks (RdNNs)
+# Learning with StaR and FLAiR: Stabilizing and Enriching Randomized Neural Representations

 This repository provides the complete codebase for the experiments presented in our study title "Learning with StaR and FLAiR: Stabilizing and Enriching Randomized Neural Representations" on enhancing the stability and performance of Randomized Neural Networks (RdNNs) using two novel frameworks: